Suffolk Armed Forces Community Covenant

 Babergh and Mid Suffolk District Councils have signed the Suffolk Armed Forces Community Covenant.

-The aims of the covenant include:
+The aims of the covenant are:

-To encourage local communities to support the armed forces community in their areas
+to encourage local communities to support the armed forces community in their areas

-To recognise and remember the sacrifices made by the armed forces community
+to recognise and remember the sacrifices made by the armed forces community

-To encourage activities which help to integrate the armed forces community into local life
+to encourage activities which help to integrate the armed forces community into local life

-The Armed Forces Covenant is an agreement between the nation, Government and Armed Forces that recognises the whole nation has a moral obligation to current and former members of the armed forces and their families and sets out how the armed forces community should be treated.
+The Armed Forces Covenant is an agreement between the nation, Government and Armed Forces.
+It recognises the whole nation has a moral obligation to current and former members of the armed forces and their families.
+It also sets out how the armed forces community should be treated.

 Proposed projects must identify one of the following as their main focus:

-Health and wellbeing
+health and wellbeing

-Education and employability
+education and employability

-Events and commemorations
+events and commemorations